 Split rooms are notoriously difficult to get right.
 If you keep people apart too long, they get frustrated.
 If they join up too quickly, it’s pointless.
 If one half of the room has more to do than the other, they get jealous.
 Of all the split games I’ve played, I think this may have done the best job of handling that.
 There were puzzles you could solve on your own and puzzles where you needed help from the other side; and, just as I was starting to think it would be nice to be reunited, we solved the puzzle that joined the teams up.

 And they were good puzzles, too.
 With a story that includes references to cards and time, there’s a natural way to get some of the standard escape room puzzle elements into the room, and they used them to good effect.
 That’s not to say they stuck to basic puzzles – whether you want some teamwork, observation, physical puzzles or even one requiring a modicum of skill, you’ll be well served.
 I particularly enjoyed one multi-stage puzzle where it wasn’t obvious what we’d end up with but at each stage we could see what the next step would be.

 The real highlight in this room, though, was the set design.
 It’s a pretty space to be in, with plenty of Alice references to keep you immersed, but the real cleverness comes with the way they modified the geometry of the game.
 I don’t want to give too much away but, if you’re lucky enough to start in the Rabbit Hole side, as I was, then I think you’ll really feel like you lived the story.

 That’s all on Let Me Out – want to read more about Brussels games?
-Click here to head back to the main Edinburgh page.
+Click here to head back to the main Brussels page.